Quick start

 What this calculator is solving

 The Rebar Weight Calculator estimates pounds and US tons from common US rebar sizes.
-It helps with ordering, hauling, and checking a cut list.
+It helps with ordering, hauling, and checking a cut list before you call a supplier.

 The formula in plain language

-In plain language: The calculator multiplies length by quantity, adds waste, selects the nominal weight per foot for the rebar size, and converts total pounds to US tons.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator multiplies length per bar by quantity, adds the waste percent, uses the nominal weight per foot for the selected rebar size, and divides total pounds by 2,000 for US tons.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer